Industrial Rubber GoodsIndustrial Rubber Goods

 Fluoroelastomer (Viton) Specialty glove, organic solvents Extremely expensive, poor physical properties, poor vs. some ketones, esters, amines Aromatics, chlorinated solvents, also Aliphatics and alcohols

-Buying Tips
+Buying Tips for Rubber Gloves

-Factors to consider when selecting gloves are:
+Factors to consider when selecting gloves include:

 • Resistance to physical damage such as tearing or abrasion.